Real Estate Case Interview: Framework, Metrics, and Worked Example (2026)

 Prompt: "Our client is a U.S. diversified REIT with a $2.4B portfolio spanning 48 assets across four sectors: Office (40%), Retail (25%), Industrial (25%), Multifamily (10%).
 Total portfolio NOI is $144M (6% blended cap rate).
 The CEO wants to improve ROIC from 6% to 8% within 3 years.
 What would you recommend?"

-Step 1 — Anchor the gap.
+Step 1: Anchor the gap.

 Target NOI at 8% ROIC on $2.4B = $192M.
 Current NOI = $144M.
 Gap = $48M.
 The question is whether the gap is better closed by: (a) selling low-yield assets and redeploying capital, (b) repositioning underperforming assets, or (c) acquiring higher-yield assets.

-Step 2 — Diagnose by sector.
+Step 2: Diagnose by sector.

-Step 3 — Identify reallocation levers.
+Step 3: Identify reallocation levers.

 The Office portfolio at 5.0% cap rate and declining fundamentals is the portfolio drag.
 Industrial at 7.0% cap rate with structural tailwinds is the growth engine.

-Lever 3 — Reposition Class B Multifamily to Sun Belt.
-Exit $120M of flat-NOI gateway multifamily at 5.2% cap rate ($6.24M NOI → $120M value), redeploy into Sun Belt multifamily at 5.8% going-in cap rate with 3% annual rent growth (vs. 0-1% in gateway).
-Incremental NOI from growth: $6.96M initial, compounding.
+Lever 3: Reposition Class B Multifamily to Sun Belt.
+Exit $120M of flat-NOI gateway multifamily at a 5.2% cap rate ($6.24M NOI implies $120M value), then redeploy into Sun Belt multifamily at a 5.8% going-in cap rate with a modest rent-growth assumption.
+The recommendation depends on whether those rent-growth and lease-up assumptions survive diligence.

 Year 3 NOI projection:

 Synthesis: "I recommend a two-phase portfolio rotation.
-Phase 1: dispose of $300M in Class B Office and $120M in gateway Multifamily; redeploy into logistics Industrial and Sun Belt Multifamily.
-This moves blended ROIC from 6.0% to approximately 6.75% by Year 3.
-Phase 2: evaluate a bolt-on acquisition of a Sun Belt industrial platform in 2027-2028 to close the remaining gap to 8%.
-The 8% ROIC target is achievable — but on a 5-year, not 3-year, timeline given current transaction market conditions and disposition execution risk."
+Phase 1: dispose of Class B Office and selected gateway Multifamily assets; redeploy into logistics Industrial and higher-growth Multifamily markets.
+This improves blended ROIC but does not fully close the gap.
+Phase 2: evaluate a bolt-on acquisition or additional asset rotation to reach the 8% target.
+The target is directionally achievable, but likely on a longer timeline unless the client accepts more transaction and execution risk."

 Common Mistakes in Real Estate Cases

 Ignoring capital expenditure in NOI.
-NOI excludes capex — but capex matters enormously in asset valuation and portfolio optimization.
+NOI excludes capex, but capex matters enormously in asset valuation and portfolio optimization.
 A building requiring $20M in near-term capex has a lower effective yield than its nominal cap rate suggests.
 Adjust for capex in any valuation recommendation.

 Applying a single cap rate across asset classes.
 Office, industrial, retail, and multifamily trade at very different cap rates in the same market.
 Using a blended 6% cap rate for a mixed portfolio will give the wrong answer on any sector-level analysis.